chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ```

-In order to read and write to storage variables, we need to use the `read` and `write` methods, making sure that the data type that we pass matches with the data type defined in the storage variable:
+To read and write to storage variables, we need to use the `read` and `write` methods, making sure that the data type that we pass matches the data type defined in the storage variable:

 ```php
 # Keeps a counter of the number of accounts